gingerbeardman/gingerbeardman.github.io/_posts/2022-03-31-working-with-classic-macintosh-text-encodings-in-the-age-of-unicode.md

 ## HFSExplorer

 This app opened a lot of my HFS media, but failed on others.
 I [filed an issue on GitHub](https://github.com/unsound/hfsexplorer/issues/15) and to my surprise it was quickly resolved.
 This led to the discovery that the filenames on the media were in MacJapanese text encoding, so that was also added to HFSExplorer.
 Things went well for a while until certain other media failed to be read completely.
 Characters in certain filenames were out-of-range for MacJapanese.
 A [workaround](https://github.com/unsound/hfsexplorer/issues/26) was to read the filenames as MacJapanese and drop down to MacRoman for any filenames with out-of-range characters.
 This worked well enough.
-We're now in October 2021.

 At this point my attention moved on to wanting to search the contents of all media.
 It was possible with DiskCatalogMaker but I was limited to using apps on classic Macintosh or modern macOS.
 Ideally I'd want the search to be web based.
 So I needed to generate text file listings of each disk.
 This was the end of the line for HFSExplorer for me, as I found no easy way of doing so.